Who is Callum Jones? Meet the Love Island Winter 2020 candidate - Mash Viral

 Callum says he’s a cheeky guy, he has a soft spot for builders, but he’s also down-to-earth – which he thinks is a good balance.

-He also says that he would rank 9 on a scale of 1 to 10 in appearance, adding that his best characteristic is his smile – “I have dimples,” he says.
+He also says he would rate himself 9 on a scale of 1 to 10 in appearance.
+His best characteristic is his smile – “I have dimples,” he says.

 Who did Callum tell about Love Island?